Ed Killian: Suspension in 1906

 Killian started only 16 games in 1906 and finished 10–6 with a 3.43 ERA.
 He missed several weeks of the season in August and September.
 He was suspended after a series of incidents in which he destroyed a telephone and various articles of furniture in the clubhouse in a rage, showed up on multiple occasions not "in condition to play ball", and trouble under the grandstand in which officers had to be called to prevent Killian from going on the field.
 During the suspension, Killian left Detroit and pitched semipro ball in Chicago (for $100 per game) and did not pitch in a game for the Tigers until September 19.

 1,001 innings without a home run

-Between September 19, 1903, and August 7, 1907, a span of nearly four years and 1,001 innings, he did not allow an opposing batter to hit a home run.
+After surrendering a home run to Freddy Parent on September 19, 1903, Killian would not surrender another home run until August 7, 1907 when Socks Seybold ended the streak, a span of nearly four years and 1,001 innings.
 In his entire career, he allowed only nine home runs – an average of one home run every 178 innings.
 According to BaseballLibrary.com, he was "the hardest pitcher to homer against in ML history."
 He reportedly used a "sinkerball" to induce batters to hit groundballs.